 EndNote is a tool that helps you to collect and manage all the references you have found from different sources.
 You can use EndNote to insert and format in-text citations and bibliographies within Microsoft Word documents.

-This guide will help you to create and manage an EndNote library, export and enter references, and use EndNote to insert citations and a bibliography.
+This guide will help you to create and manage an EndNote library, export and organise your references, and use EndNote to insert citations and a bibliography.

 Top tips for using EndNote

-- Check for duplicate references on a regular basis.
-Having duplicates in your EndNote library can cause a number of problems, especially when you start to reference your work.
+- Check and remove duplicate references on a regular basis.
+Having duplicates in your EndNote library can cause problems when you start to reference your work.

 - EndNote doesn’t automatically import PDFs of the full text of an article when you add references to your library, and the full text finder is not compatible with the Library Search.
 You can follow the instructions on pp.5-6 of the Library Guide to EndNote or watch this video explaining how to attach PDFs to references in your library (opens in YouTube).

 - Check that the references are appearing properly in your work by comparing them with the official referencing guidelines for your style.
 If a reference is not appearing correctly in Word, you may need to edit the reference details in your EndNote library or double check that you are using the right output style.
 If the Leeds style is not available in Word, you can download the Leeds Output style.

 If you would like a more comprehensive guide to advanced and expert features of EndNote, visit the Clarivate Analytics EndNote support site to find self-guided learning materials.